 Using a Kubernetes resource name and namespace if it has been deployed on a Kubernete cluster.

-For more information on referring to parent devfiles, go to the following topics:
+For more information about referring to parent devfiles, see: